duhow/ShairportQt/Readme.md

 - `sudo systemctl enable avahi-daemon`
 - `sudo systemctl start avahi-daemon`

-On some Linux distributions you may install `avahi` via their own desktop installation tool.
+On some Linux distributions you may have to install `avahi` via their own desktop installation tool.
 Please see my Video [Installation of ShaiportQt on Suse](https://youtu.be/UIfek93D5Hw).